x

 Under the new ordinance, someone camping on public property will face fines and jail time only if they turn down an offer of available shelter.

-PORTLAND, Ore. — The city of Portland will begin enforcement of its new ban on homeless camps beginning July 1, Mayor Ted Wheeler told KGW on Monday.
+PORTLAND, Ore. — The city of Portland began enforcement of its new ban on homeless camps Monday.
+Mayor Ted Wheeler first told KGW a week ago that enforcement would begin July 1.
 The ordinance will allow the city to fine or jail homeless people if there are shelter beds available and they refuse to take the offer.

 Portland City Council adopted this revised camping ordinance in early May.
 It replaces a previous ordinance that banned camping on all public property during daytime hours, which a Multnomah County judge indefinitely blocked as a class action lawsuit against the city went forward.